analogdevicesinc/ai8x-synthesis/README.md

 ##### `bias_group` (Optional)

 For layers that use a bias, this key can specify one or more bias memories that should be used.
-By default, the software uses a “Fit First Descending (FFD)” allocation algorithm that considers largest bias lengths first, and then the layer number, and places each bias in the available group with the most available space, descending to the smallest bias length.
+By default, the software uses a “Fit First Descending (FFD)” allocation algorithm that considers the largest bias lengths first, and then the layer number, and places each bias in the available group with the most available space, descending to the smallest bias length.

 “Available groups” is the complete list of groups used by the network (in any layer). `bias_group` must reference one or more of these available groups.